 It must be created manually, with report BDLSETUP:

 Ans.
-SDCCN has not yet been initialised correctly, and so the customizing for the tasks has not been filled yet.
+SDCCN has not yet been initialized correctly, and so the customizing for the tasks has not been filled yet.

-SDCCN can be initialised locally by following these steps:
+SDCCN can be initialized locally by following these steps:

 Ensure that the task processor job is deactivated, via